 You want your future POS and inventory management system to let you add and delete pastries in your menu with ease.
 And you'll also need dashboards to track sales numbers and identify the best selling items and rotate them based on their popularity.

 Therefore, when choosing a POS system, you should look for a program that can accommodate your experiments.
 The best way to find one is testing several systems with your business goals in mind.
+Read more about the selection of the right POS system during launching your business in our complete guide on how to open a bakery.

 Make the most out of your promotions